 Our firm has made fostering legal talent a priority.

-In addition to our ASCEND™ training program, our articling program includes an intensive orientation and a “Student Boot Camp” series of in-house seminars, designed to ensure that our students’ hands-on education is supplemented with more formal training.
-We also offer our students bi-weekly lunch seminars on practical subjects.
+As part of our ASCEND ™ training program, our articling program includes an intensive orientation and a “Student Boot Camp” series of in-house seminars, designed to ensure that our students’ hands-on education is supplemented with more formal training.
+We also offer our students bi-weekly lunch seminars on practical subjects, designed specifically for the student experience.
+Students are also welcome to attend a myriad of other in-house seminars offered on a weekly basis.

 We include our articled students in all firm functions throughout the year.